The Call Of The Tay

 Become Your Salmon Fly Or Lure

-Drop the 'robotic' fly selection mode and start tank testing your lure or fly at the side of the river to see how well it's highlighting and moving in the stream.
+Drop the 'robotic' fly selection mode and start tank testing your fly at the side of the river to see how well it's highlighting and moving in the stream.
 Look at the light and water clarity for contrast and consider the depth and speed you're trying to achieve before you make your final decision or even think about tying your final blood or turle knot.
-Once you make that selection decision stick with it and become that lure or fly.
-Your thoughts should never wander from being focussed on exactly how & where that lure or fly is searching.
+Once you make that selection decision stick with it and become that fly.
+Your thoughts should never wander from being focussed on exactly how & where that fly is searching.

 Strategic River Tay Salmon Pool Coverage